liquinlab/elm-smile/docs/presentation.md

 Notice that you can use the drop-down "jump" menu to jump around between the parts of your experiment in this mode.

+## QR Code download

+The small QR code button in the top nav bar opens a dropdown menu that shows a QR code for the current webpage.
+This can be downloaded as a SVG and inserted into poster and talks.

 ## How to customize Presentation Mode

 To customize this presentation mode page edit the